 On the other hand, by making it compulsory for exporters to transfer payments to accounts in Indian banks within a specified time frame, the RBI hopes to better monitor the flow of funds into India, and also ensure that tax is paid on the income.
-However here lies the problem, -the facts and the odds are simply against the small scale freelancers who makes a living through exports or outsourcing.
-A limit of $500 per transaction or only 7 days time frame is far too aggressive and would create huge inconveniences to the Indian small scale merchants and outsourcing service providers.
-The very fact that PayPal customers will need to link a credit card to their account before sending or receiving money from PayPal is designed to help foreign economy (especially US economy) such as Visa Inc. or Maestro (MasterCard Inc.)
+However here lies the problem, -the facts and the odds are simply against the small-scale freelancers who make a living through exports or outsourcing.
+A limit of $500 per transaction or only 7 days time frame is far too aggressive and would create huge inconveniences to the Indian small-scale merchants and outsourcing service providers.
+The very fact that PayPal customers will need to link a credit card to their account before sending or receiving money from PayPal is designed to help the foreign economy (especially US economy) such as Visa Inc. or Maestro (MasterCard Inc.)